Abruccii/Discord-Media-Player/README.md

+> !Project is stalled till Audio Desync issue was fixed!

 # Discord Movie Player
 ## Based on [@dank074/Discord-video-stream](https://github.com/dank074/Discord-video-stream)

+### Features:
+- Stream Audio and Video to Discord (like .mp3, .mp4, .mkv) form either local Filesystem or URL
+- Provide local directory for search and playback (like movie and tv show folder from plex/jellyfin)
+- Extended Commands via Discord Bot (like play, pause, resume, stop, search and so on)
+- Discord Status Information on currently playing Stream

 ### Requirements:
 - NodeJS
 - Discord Bot Token (for Bot Commands) [https://discord.com/developers]